 Also, the Association and its affiliates, through national and regional conferences and committee meetings, seek to improve the knowledge base and collaboration among the membership.
 The Meetings Department works with both Association staff and Commissions to:

-Practical knowledge for members is also enhanced through NARUC’s Research Lab, which provides essential services to states through a host of activities:
+Practical knowledge for members is also enhanced through NARUC’s Center for Partnerships & Innovation, which provides essential services to states through a host of activities:

-The Research Lab provides essential services to states through a host of activities:
+The Center for Partnerships & Innovation provides essential services to states through a host of activities:

 NARUC has a growing, dynamic Communications Department that supports the Association’s goal to keep its members apprised of current developments of regulatory interest.
 This team does this through: